A brief overview of the life of Buddha

 consciousness and face the unsolved problems relating to birth, sickness, old age and death.

 He then joined a group of similarly-minded students of Brahmanism in a forest where he practiced breath control and fasted intensely for six years.
 He is said to have brought himself to the brink of death by only eating a few grains of rice each day.
 Some sources say that he consumed only a spoonful of bean soup per day.
 This technique produced a series of physical discomforts.
 Ultimately, he rejected this path as well.
-He realized that neither the extremes of the mortification of the flesh or of hedonism would lead to enlightenment.
+He realized that neither the extremes of the mortification of the flesh nor of hedonism would lead to enlightenment.
 He determined that a better path to achieve the state of Nirvana -- a state of liberation and freedom from suffering -- was to pursue a "Middle Way."
 This way was largely defined by moderation and meditation.

-One night In 535 BCE, at the age of 35, he was seated underneath a large tree -- later known as the Bodhi tree (species Pipal or ficus religiosus).
+One night In 535 BCE, at about the age of 35, he was seated underneath a large tree -- later known as the Bodhi tree (species Pipal or ficus religiosus).
 He began to experience some major

-|During the first watch of the night, he developed the ability to recall the
+||During the first watch of the night, he developed the ability to recall the

-events of his previous reincarnations in detail.|
+events of his previous reincarnations in detail.

-|During the second watch, he was able to see how the good and bad deeds that many living entities performed during their lifetimes led to
+||During the second watch, he was able to see how the good and bad deeds that many living entities performed during their lifetimes led to

 the nature of their subsequent reincarnation into their next life.

-|During the third watch, he learned that he had progressed beyond "spiritual defilements," craving, desire, hatred, hunger, thirst,
+During the third watch, he learned that he had progressed beyond "spiritual defilements," craving, desire, hatred, hunger, thirst,

 exhaustion, fear, doubt, and delusions.
 He had attained nirvana.
 He would never

-again be reincarnated into a future life.|
+again be reincarnated into a future life.

 He had attained enlightenment!
 "He became a savior, deliverer, and